 Q: What are the requirements for acceptance?

-A minimum of 45 credit hours completed by the start of Summer 2013 and a 2.5 minimum GPA are required for acceptance.
+A minimum of 45 credit hours completed by the start date of the program and a 2.5 minimum GPA are required for acceptance.

 Q: What are my chances of being accepted to the program?

 As long as students meet the minimum qualifications, they have a very good change for acceptance.
 There is no cap on the number of accepted students.